Podcast: PTSD, Resiliency, and Military Mental Health With Commissioner Randall Liberty

 Give me some feedback.
 I’d like to hear some feedback.
 Let me know what you think of this pod- Yeah, it is an intense one.
 Let me know what you think.
 We’ll be back in two weeks.
 In that time I’m going to have my kitty back with me, maybe I’ll bring her on the podcast.
 I’m sure she has a lot to say like, shut up and let me sleep or feed me and then leave me alone.
 That’s usually standard protocol with a cat, but hey, I love it.
 See you guys in two weeks.

 Thank you for listening to Mindful Things.
 The official podcast of McLean hospital.
 Please subscribe to us and rate us on iTunes or wherever you listen to podcasts.
-If you have any suggestions for special topics or future guests, email us at email@example.com and don’t forget mental health is everyone’s responsibility.
+And don’t forget mental health is everyone’s responsibility.
 If you or a loved one are in crisis, The Samaritans are available 24 hours a day at 877.870.4673.
 Again, that’s 877.870.4673

 - - -